percona/k8spsmdb-docs/docs/backups.md

   AWS_SECRET_ACCESS_KEY: UkVQTEFDRS1XSVRILUFXUy1TRUNSRVQtS0VZ
 ```

+!!! note
-**NOTE**: The following command can be used to get a base64-encoded string from
+    The following command can be used to get a base64-encoded string from
     a plain text one: `$ echo -n 'plain-text-string' | base64`

 The `name` value is the [Kubernetes
 secret](https://kubernetes.io/docs/concepts/configuration/secret/)